“The Jewish State” by Theodor Herzl, 1896

-Emir Feisal, acting on behalf of Sherif of Mecca and Chaim Weizmann on behalf of the Zionist Organization exchange recognition of cordiality and kinship between a future Arab state and Palestine, where Zionists seek to establish their national home.
-Mutual assistance is offered by one of the other.
+Emir Faisal, on behalf of the Sharif of Mecca, and Chaim Weizmann, on behalf of the Zionist Organization, exchange recognition of cordiality and kinship between a future Arab state and Palestine, where Zionists seek to establish their national home.
+They offer each other mutual assistance.

 Jewish Agency head David Ben-Gurion emphasizes that a Jewish state will be a place for all, including Arabs, and calls for Jews to be better educated about the elements of a state.